Pallav1M/SQL-AggregateFunctions-LogicalOperators/README.md

 # SQL-AggregateFunctions-LogicalOperators
-This repository shows examples of the magic of aggregate functions, and the power of logical operators used in SQL.
+This repository shows examples of searches with wildcard, the magic of aggregate functions, and the power of logical operators used in SQL.

 All queries are executed using MSQLWorkbench.